rtoy/function_convert/README.md

 Many systems (Maple, Mathematica, SymPy) provide built‑in expansions or rewrite mechanisms, but Maxima uses an alphabet soup of functions that perform semantic function‑to‑function conversions; examples include `makefact` and `makegamma`.
 In other cases, transformations are controlled by option variables—for example, `expintrep`.

 These names are easy to forget and are not always easy to locate in the user documentation.
-Possibly, `function_convert` will provide a simple, uniform, and user-extensible way to do such conversions.
+The function_convert package may offer a simple, uniform, and user‑extensible way to perform such conversions.

 ## Installation